MCT-master/mct-master.github.io/_posts_draft/portalvideotalkstreaming.md

       and a little bit on how to use it

     For Sepehr: How we've been setting up streaming together with Oslo for WoNoMute

+    In order to have a proper communication, two computer is needed in the place that the presenter is presenting and one in the other place.
+The first two (in Trondheim) are going to be used for streaming, setting up LOLA for audio sharing and video sharing (presenation and live videos), using Zoom video conferance.
+The third computer (in the pther place/Oslo) is going to be used for receiving the sound and image, via LOLA and Zoom video conference.
+Also a mixer is requierd to mix the sounds in the presenter's place.
+Below we shall explain the signal chain and the way that audio/visual aspect of this presentation could be set up.
     AUDIO:
     There could be three audio sources in place A, where the presenter is (Trondheim) and one in place B (Oslo).
     Further we shall address the places as Trondheim and Oslo, to match the flowchart presented in here.